Vedic Meditation vs Transcendental Meditation: What’s the Difference?

 Once you’ve completed your Vedic Meditation or Transcendental Meditation course, you’ll join a community of meditators to continue on with group meditations and other events and knowledge courses.

-Our community for Vedic Meditation vs Transcendental Meditation feel very different.
-Many students share that Vedic Meditation feels more organic and less institutionalized.
-Teachers of Vedic Meditation don’t generally give off a corporate vibe, but one of opening our homes to our students whenever they wish to follow up or join our free follow-up events.
+Our community vibes for Vedic Meditation vs Transcendental Meditation feel very different.
+Many students share that Vedic Meditation feels welcoming, organic, and less institutionalized.
+Teachers of Vedic Meditation don’t generally give off a corporate vibe, but one of opening up our homes to our students whenever they wish to follow up or join our free follow-up events.

 Vedic Meditation teachers also host weekly group meditations that are free for all graduates of their courses.

-Also, once you complete a Vedic Meditation course, you’re eligible to join any of my teacher Thom Knoles’ world-renowned courses on living to your fullest potential through an understanding of Vedic knowledge and philosophy.
+Also, once you complete a Vedic Meditation course, you’re eligible to join any of my teacher Thom Knoles’ world-renowned courses on how to live to your fullest potential through an understanding of Vedic knowledge and philosophy.
 These courses are only offered within Vedic Meditation communities, and they are not to be missed.

 Vedic Meditation or Transcendental Meditation: Which One Should You Choose?